eucalyptus/eucalyptus-cookbook/README.md

 4. Upload the tarball to S3 in the euca-chef bucket, then make the object publicly readable.
 To test this, simply try to download the file via its URL, by using your browser.
 An example URL is http://euca-chef.s3.amazonaws.com/eucalyptus-cookbooks-$VERSION.tgz
 5. Change the $cookbooks_url variable in faststart/cloud-in-a-box.sh to point to your new publicly available tarball.
 6. Commit and push that change to the branch for this release, for example euca-4.2.
-7. In order to push the change live, merge the branch into master.
+7. In order to push the change live, merge the branch into faststart.

 Contributing
 ------------